-4.2.1 Internal models for an AI's trading desk should specify an appropriate set of market risk factors, i.e. the market rates and prices that affect the value of the AI's market risk exposures.
-They should be sufficient to represent the risks inherent in the AI's portfolio of on- and offbalance sheet trading positions.
-Although an AI may have some discretion in specifying the risk factors for its internal models, the following requirements should be fulfilled.
+- 4.2.1 Internal models for an Al's trading desk should specify an appropriate set of market risk factors, i.e. the market rates and prices that affect the value of the Al's market risk exposures.
+They should be sufficient to represent the risks inherent in the Al's portfolio of on- and off-balance sheet trading positions.
+Although an Al may have some discretion in specifying the risk factors for its internal models, the following requirements should be fulfilled. - 4.2.2 An AI should include all risk factors that are used for pricing.
+Where a risk factor is incorporated in a pricing model but not in the internal models, the AI should justify this omission to the satisfaction of the HKMA.